Music Therapy

 — Erik Gundel, Creative Art Therapist in New York, NY

-— Ariel Green, Licensed Professional Counselor Associate
+— Tess Heller, Licensed Professional Counselor